sebastiandine/Card-Collection-Manager-2/README.md

 ### Local Run & Building
 * Execute  `yarn` to install all NodeJS dependencies when you initially check out the project.
 Make sure you are in the Tauri project directory.
 * Execute `yarn tauri dev` to run the application in development mode.
 Make sure you are in the Tauri project directory.
-If you run this for the first  time, it will quite long since it needs to fetch all Rust-based dependencies and build corresponding binaries.
+If you run this for the first time, this will take quite a long time, since it needs to fetch all Rust-based dependencies and build corresponding binaries.
 If you make changes to the Rust code of the project, it will also take a while (but not as long as the initial run), since it has to recompile binaries.
 * Execute `yarn tauri build`  to build the application.
 Right now, Tauri only supports building for the local architecture.
 Since the development container is based on Linux, this means you will build Linux packages via this command.

 ### Remote Building